amolsood/notes/AWS/EC2/Highlights.md

   - Used for applications which have flexible start and end times (not web servers)
   - Applications which are feasible at low compute prices
   - Users with an urgent need of additional or high compute capacity, without need of the persistent storage
+  - When Spot Instances are terminated, new instances will launch until the Spot request is canceled.
+  - To remove the Spot Instances, the appropriate steps are to cancel the Spot request and then to terminate the Spot Instances.
 - Dedicated Hosts
   - For compliance - Regulatory requirements that may not support multi-tenant virtualization
   - The most expensive option